Dartleader1/1800_202510_BBY07/README.md

 ### Limitations

 Example:
-- Currently, the app only supports city-based weather searches.
+- Currently, the app has no rental tracking system.
-- Limited to basic weather parameters like temperature, humidity, and conditions.
+- Transaction history is not recorded..
 - The user interface can be further enhanced for accessibility.

 ### Future Work

 Example:
-- Add support for location-based weather detection using GPS.
+- Add support for rental tracking and transaction history.
-- Implement additional weather parameters like wind speed and UV index.
+- Implement additional profile customization.
 - Create a dark mode for better usability in low-light conditions.
-- Integrate user accounts for saving favorite locations.

 ---